 Sometimes, I see Paul walking in the halls, or at a party, and I am tempted to go over to him and say hi.
 Whenever I see Paul, his eyes just glance over at me, drifting right past me.
 I feel invisible, and the temptation to greet him, to go up to him and hug him, subsides.
 I tell myself, "You only even remember him because you wrote about him in your journal."

-I suppose, deep down, I only want to have a sort of nice-- sort of romantic--memory, without taking the risk of ruining it with small talk.
+I suppose, deep down, I only want to have a sort of nice—sort of romantic—memory, without taking the risk of ruining it with small talk.
 And yet, when we do see each other, I think there must be some connection between us, at least an invisible thread that delicately binds people who have had sex.
 Even though now Paul and I never talk, I am insistent on imagining some tie that must bind us, a tie between strangers.
-Strangers that, in some small way, know each other.
+Strangers who, in some small way, know each other.

 Melissa graduated from Scripps College with a BA in Philosophy in 1996.
 Since then, she has been getting used to being out of school while living on the Internet and working on a novel.